Sultan Ahmed Mosque9502 Votes Currently Closed

 Sprawling, lavish and yet elegant, this is Turkey’s most popular mosque.
 It was built in the early 17th century.
 It’s interiors are decorated with over 20000 hand made tiles with tulip patterns.
-Intead of focusing on grandeur, the mosque focuses on space and traquility, bringing out a regality that other mosques just can’t match.
+Instead of focusing on grandeur, the mosque focuses on space and tranquillity, bringing out a reality that other mosques just can’t match.
 If you hang about till night time, there are always some stalls around that will sell you souvenirs.
 Just mind your dress code and don’t visit during prayer time.
+Also, visit the popular attractions in the city by following Istanbul itinerary 2 days.

 - The closing time may vary during prayer time – sunrise, afternoon, evening and night, generally 30 mins after Prayer time and 2 hours during Friday noon prayer.